GeorgiosKoutroumanos/Project-2-vanguard-AB-test/README.md

     *   **Time Spent on Each Step:** Calculate the average duration users spend on each step, using both all users and grouping by 'test' and 'control'.
     *   **Error Rates:** Identify steps where users go back to a previous step, indicating confusion or an error.
 9. Perform hypothesis testing on completion rate, average time spent, and balances.
-10. Analyze the Average time spend excluding the outliers
+10. Analyze the Average time spend excluding the outliers.

 ## Key Variables
 * client_id: Unique identifier for each client.